-The State Purchasing Act requires bids and proposals to be available to public inspection, upon request, within one business day of the state entity's posting of the Notice of Intent to Award (or the Notice of Award in the event the state entity does not issue the Notice of Intent to Award).
+The register of proposals (as further described in Section 6.1) shall be available, in accordance with the Georgia Open Records Act, after the issuance of the public Notice of Intent to Award (or the Notice of Award in the event the state entity does not issue the Notice of Intent to Award) to the successful bidder or offeror.
+Such records shall be redacted as provided under O.C.G.A.
+Sections 50-18-70 et seq.
 Audited financial statements not otherwise publicly available but required to be submitted in the proposal, offer, or bid must not be subject to public disclosure.